 For many, the Zinfandel grape is so closely associated with California that it is difficult to imagine it originated anywhere else.
-Indeed, until recently, it was assumed that Zinfandel was indigenous to California.
+Indeed, until recently, it was assumed that Zinfandel was indigenous to the United States.
 However its origins were traced back to Croatia by a scientist in the 1960s.
 It was discovered that the grape made its way from Croatia to California during the Gold Rush, and has thrived there ever since.

 Today the popularity of Zinfandel grapes continues to grow.
 They can be used to produce a sweet, rose-tinted white wine or a spicy, dry red wine.

-Red Zinfandel wines are light in color and body, though the higher the alcohol content the more intense and bold the flavor.
+Red Zinfandel wines are light in color and body, though the higher the alcohol content, the more intense and bold the flavor.
 Zinfandel wine is often described as jammy, sweet and easy to drink.

 Other aromas include licorice, blueberries and spices.
 Look out for grapes that have been cultivated at higher elevations, as these will guarantee a stronger, richer flavor.

 Zinfandel is a sweet wine, so counteract this with plenty of spice and flavoring in your foods.
 Try: